Vibrations

 An atom vibrates sympathetically under the influence of

-electric energy, such undertones of which are absorbed as are
+electric energy, such undertones of which are absorbed as

-energy absorbed being directly as the arithmetical ratio of
+of energy absorbed being directly as the arithmetical ratio

-the undertone of the fundamental electric pitch.
+of the undertone of the fundamental electric pitch.

 Scholium : A table of electro-chemical equivalents on the